jnccd/graph-draw-project/README.md

 * helper
   + Contains classes that support other calculations, most of the classes in this package have been imported from the last assignment
 * phases
-  + Contains some layout phase classes from the last assignemnts, most notably a modified version of the RT layout phase that
+  + Contains some layout phase classes from the last assignemnts, most notably a modified version of the RT layout phase.

 ### graph.drawing.RTProject